 Rita Mitra Mustaphi is a native of Kolkata, India.
 Under her direction, Katha Dance Theatre is distinguished by its impeccable technique, its capacity to expand the Indian classical Kathak dance vocabulary and realize new works, and its collaborations across disciplines.

 In 1978, in response to demands from the local Asian Indian community, she began teaching in the Twin Cities.
-“It was in 1987 that I realized my dream by founding a professional company and school of Kathak dance – Katha Dance Theatre (KDT).
+As Rita puts it, “It was in 1987 that I realized my dream by founding a professional company and school of Kathak dance – Katha Dance Theatre (KDT).
 As with any endeavor, it took a tremendous amount of energy and drive to create something from nothing.
 In the U.S., I was exposed to a much wider field of dance styles.
 I was fascinated, challenged and felt a strong desire to go back to North India to study Kathak dance more in-depth.
 I made several long-term trips to New Delhi, India to study under the guidance of living legend Pandit Birju Maharaj.

 This was a period of immense stylistic exploration and maturation for me.
 Maharaj-ji taught me to love dance as though it were human and to feel its all-encompassing beauty.
 Since then, I have constantly craved new movement experiences and opportunities to develop my skills and enhance the stories that I feel so passionate about.
-Dance is a place for investigation, experimentation, struggle, desire, taking risks, falling, and rising!” – Rita Mustaphi
+Dance is a place for investigation, experimentation, struggle, desire, taking risks, falling, and rising!”

 From 1987 to 2005, while promoting traditional Kathak dance through various dance dramas as part of her work through KDT, she became interested in cross-cultural exploration through collaborations that she continues to pursue today.
 In her 30+ years as a professional dancer, she has choreographed more than 50 new works that performed locally, nationally and internationally.